 There are steps that may be required to appeal a long term disability insurance claim denial depending on whether the policy is governed by the Employee Retirement Income Security Act of 1976 (ERISA).

 Most individually purchased (non-group) long term disability insurance polices are not governed by ERISA.
 Similarly, long term disabilty insurance policies issued as part of a public sector (government) employee benefit plan are also not governed by ERISA.
 If your policy does not fall under ERISA, you may be able to file a lawsuit without being required to exhaust your administrative remedies such as the appeals required under ERISA.
 Individually purchased long term disability insurance policies, those not covered by ERISA, are governed by the statutory and common law of the state in which the policy was issued.

-Most individual (non-group) long term disability insurance polices are not governed by the ERISA.
-If your plan does not fall under ERISA, you may be able to file a lawsuit without exhausting your administrative remedies.
-On the other hand, if your policy falls under the ERISA, you will be required to follow all of the appeal procedures offered by your disability insurance provider before filing a lawsuit.
-A lawsuit cannot be filed under an insurance policy governed under ERISA unless all of these procedures have been exhausted.
+On the other hand, if your policy falls under ERISA, you will be required to follow all of the appeal procedures required by your employer's plan.
+A lawsuit cannot proceed under an insurance policy governed by ERISA unless all of the administrative remedies have been exhausted.

-If you have been denied long term disability insurance benefits, your insurer should explain the basis for the denial in writing.
+If you have been denied long term disability insurance benefits, your insurer should explain the basis for the denial in writing and any required appeals process.
 An experienced long term disability insurance claims lawyer should be consulted.